masci-cz/commons-springfx/README.md

 ## commons-springfx-mvci

 This module contains classes related to MVCI design pattern I found more flexible and productive than FXML.
-More info about this pattern could be found on [pragmaticcoding](https://www.pragmaticcoding.ca/javafx/mvci/) This should be replacement of commons-springfx-mve
+More info about this pattern could be found on [pragmaticcoding](https://www.pragmaticcoding.ca/javafx/mvci/).
+This should be replacement of commons-springfx-mve.
+More info on [readme](https://github.com/masci-cz/commons-springfx/tree/master/commons-springfx-mvci/src/README.md).